raiscui/tauri-plugin-macos-permissions/README.md

 > This plugin only works on tauri v2, if you need the v1 plugin, feel free to submit a PR!

-Check and request macos permissions to accessibility, full disk access and screen recording.
+Support for checking and requesting macos system permissions.

 https://github.com/user-attachments/assets/73d13bff-e7f8-47d4-98d8-3692de852760